LivePersonInc/developer-center/pages/documents/agent-interactions/le applications login/getting-started.md

 Keywords:
 level1: Documents
 level2: Agent Interactions
-level3: LE Applications Login
+level3: LE Applications Authorization
 order: 9
-permalink: application-user-login-api-overview.html
+permalink: le-applications-authorization-overview.html
 root-link: true
 level-order: 6
 indicator: both
 ---

 ### Introduction

 This API authorizes users for your application.
+This is needed so that your application can interact with LiveEngage on behalf of your users in a secure and authorized way.
 The application should be installed in the context of your account.

-This API provides standard oauth 2.0 endpoints to receive and refresh access token.
+This API provides standard oauth 2.0 endpoints to receive and refresh access tokens.
 Please see the [oauth 2.0 rfc reference](https://tools.ietf.org/html/rfc6749){:target="_blank"} for more information.

 The flow goes like this:

 1. Users are redirected to LivePerson Identity Service.
+If they have an existing LiveEngage session, a code will be provided directly.
+If they don't have an existing LiveEngage session, they will be redirected to a login page.
+Once they login, they'll receive a code from the Identity Service.
-2. Users are redirected back to the app site.
+2. Users are redirected back to the application site with the code provided in Step 1.
-3. Your app accesses the API with the user's access token
+3. Your application accesses the API to request a token with the user's code provided in Step 1.
+4. Your application receives an access token with which it can access LiveEngage services.

 ### Getting Started